AVIB-project/uniovi-avib-morphingprojections-documentation/README.md

 ## 🧩 Scope

-The software architecture consists of 23 microservices that collectively implement the application developed within the GSDPI group’s research and educational projects.
+The software architecture consists of several microservices that collectively implement the application developed within the GSDPI group’s research and educational projects.
 Although each microservice resides in an independent repository, **all of them share the same ownership and licensing conditions** described below.

 ---